biodash/biodash.github.io/content/codeclub/07_rmarkdown/index.md

 -   **The working directory**
     By default, the working directory for an R Markdown document is the directory in which the file resides.

     This can be a bit annoying if you're used to using your project's root directory as your working directory (which you should be) and the R Markdown file is not in the project's root directory (which it probably shouldn't be).
-But simply using `../` notation to move one or two directories up should generally work.
+Nevertheless, simply using `../` notation to move one or two directories up should generally work.

-    If you really need to set a different working directory, you should be aware that surprisingly, setting the working directory with `setwd()` is **not persistent** across code chunks.
+    If you really need to set a different working directory, you should be aware that surprisingly, setting the working directory with `setwd()` in a code chunk is **not persistent** across code chunks.
 To set a different working directory for the entire document, use `knitr::opts_knit$set(root.dir = '/my/working/dir')` in a setup chunk.

--   **Figure sizing**
-    There are two types of sizes that you can set: the size at which R creates figures (`fig.width` and `fig.height`), and the size at which the figures are inserted in the document (`out.width` and `out.height`).
-The former will effectively only control relative font and point sizes, whereas the latter controls the "actual" / final size.
-For more details and advice, see [this section](https://r4ds.had.co.nz/graphics-for-communication.html#figure-sizing) in R for Data Science.

 -   **Chunk labels**
     Chunk labels are optional but if you do give them, note that they have to be *unique*: the document will fail to render if have two chunks with the same label.
 Also, *avoid using spaces and underscores in the labels* (`good-chunk-label`, `bad chunk label`, `bad_chunk_label`).